hwpplayers/procyberian/README.md

 A program is free software if the program's users have the four essential freedoms:

-* The freedom to run the program as you wish, for any purpose (freedom 0).
+- The freedom to run the program as you wish, for any purpose (freedom 0).
-* The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
+- The freedom to study how the program works, and change it so it does your computing as you wish (freedom 1).
 Access to the source code is a precondition for this.
-* The freedom to redistribute copies so you can help others (freedom 2).
+- The freedom to redistribute copies so you can help others (freedom 2).
-* The freedom to distribute copies of your modified versions to others (freedom 3).
+- The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 ## Core Values of hwpplayers

-* freedom of speech
+- freedom of speech
-* openness
+- openness
-* collaborative working
+- collaborative working
-* privacy of community members and customers
+- privacy of community members and customers

 Inspired by [Masscollabs Services](https://github.com/masscollabs/masscollabs) which is licensed under the terms of GFDLv1.3 or later.

+- This document will be updated by getting feedbacks from community members and who are interested in our project.
+For general issues please e-mail to : core at masscollabs dot com